reginalrinchere/Fire-Bolt-Motors/README.md

 Service Class (AccountService):

-The AccountService class contains all the business logic and is designed with single responsibility in mind.
+The AccountService class contains all the business logic and is designed with the single responsibility principle in mind.
 Each method in AccountService focuses on a specific task, ensuring that the code is highly modular and reusable.

 For example: